 For the bounding vectors c, the lower bound expresses a region of indifference (or precision) of the human feedback and it is also assumed that the RL algorithm will effectively find the local optimum here.
-This is depicted by the truncated green distribution, and furthermore ensures significant effect.
-We may for example set this to a fraction of the action space.
+This is depicted by the truncated green distribution, and ensures significant effect.
+We may, for example, set this to a fraction of the action space.
 The upper bound may be used to control how aggressive the corrections can be.
-With the precision of the human feedback assumed as a constant (multivariate) Gaussian, the only thing we need is a way to obtain up-to-date estimates of the agents abilities.
+With the precision of the human feedback assumed as a constant (multivariate) Gaussian, the only thing we need is a way to obtain up-to-date estimates of the agent's abilities.
 For that, we use the multihead approach from Osband et al. (2016).

 In actor-critic DRL, the critic and the actor are estimated using neural networks, which are a bunch of interconnected neurons.
 Architecture may be varied, but if we consider a simple example where the state vector x has three elements, and the action vector a two, a two-layer neural net could look like this: